JavaTutorialConnoisseur/nixvim/README.md

 <!-- TODO: (x4) -->
 - Fill in this README >:(
-- Make the stupid defaultFn not be stupid
 - Change the github automation / commit rules

 ## Improvements